CVAI and CI, the explanation:

 3. Moderate to severe

-4. Severe to very serious
+4. Serious to very serious

 Figure 2.
 Editing of Children's Healthcare of Atlanta plagiocephaly severity scale.